Clickport vs Cloudflare Web Analytics in 2026

 Real pages, real numbers.
 Bot probes never enter the dataset.

-Cloudflare's bot exclusion is essentially user-agent string matching against a list of known bots.
-Anything that doesn't identify itself as Googlebot or bingbot slips through.
+Cloudflare's bot exclusion is mostly user-agent string matching against a list of known bots.
+Anything that doesn't announce itself as Googlebot or bingbot walks right through.
 That includes:

 • WordPress login bruteforce attempts (extremely common, often the largest single source of "traffic" on small WP sites)